Merimbula: Transport

 Merimbula is one of only a few towns on the South Coast of NSW to have its own airport, Merimbula Airport.
 There are daily flights services by QantasLink and Rex Airlines, from Sydney and Melbourne to Merimbula.
 Flights from Sydney often stop in Moruya.

 Situated just off the national highway 1, the Princes Highway, Merimbula is nearly the same distance to both Sydney and Melbourne, with both trips taking between five and seven hours to drive.
 It is approximately three hours drive to Australia's capital Canberra.

 Merimbula is serviced by many interstate and intrastate road coach services, and connects with rail services at many interchanges.

-Local commuter passenger bus services operate six days per week to all urban areas and some regional centres within the council area.
+Local commuter passenger bus services operate six days per week to nearly all urban areas and some regional centres within the council area.

 Sport

 Merimbula has a green oval and two soccer Fields on the Berrambool Oval.
 The oval is used, depending on the time of year, for cricket (summer period) and Australian Football (winter period).
 The Merimbula Diggers compete in AFL Sapphire Coast and are one of the competition's most successful clubs.
 There are additional sporting facilities located within the Merimbula urban area.
 The Merimbula-Pambula Bulldogs are based in nearby Pambula and compete in the Group 16 Rugby League Premiership.
 Merimbula's soccer club is the Merimbula Grasshoppers which hosts men, women and junior sides.
 The Merimbula Knights Cricket Club are a club in the Far South Coast Cricket Association.
 Other sporting clubs include the Merimbula Basket Ball Club, Merimbula Big Game and Lakes Angling Club, and Merimbula Netball Association.

 There are five golf courses within a one-hour drive from Merimbula, including Pambula Merimbula GC, Tura Beach Country Club, Eden Gardens Country Club and Bermagui Country Club.

+Merimbula is the home town of Australian 2026 Winter Olympic Men’s Moguls Gold Medallist Cooper Woods-Topalovic.